belbert/VCVTB/IN/README.md

 10) Run.py *** > Runs all idf's in Commands.txt in parallel using GNU Parallel.
 You can specify the numbers of threads to use.
 Without further specification all threads are used.

 11) After running use DetectSevereErrors.py to Generate a list with crashed simulations.
-Mostly errors are due to convergence issues, adapt the AFN convergence limits and rerun the crashed simulations
+Mostly errors are due to convergence issues, adapt the AFN convergence limits and rerun the crashed simulations if required.

 PostProcessing
 ------------
-If everything went well you are ready to start postprocessing using the provided postprocessing scripts.
+If everything went well you are ready to start postprocessing using the postprocessing scripts.

 Note: